JobGenie - Complete Guide

 β Best Practices

-1. Configuration Organization
+1. YAML Organization

 β DO:

-// Group related jobs together
+# Group related jobs together in one file

 β DONβT:

-2. Variable Naming
+2. Naming Conventions

 β DO:

-- Use descriptive names
+- Use descriptive job names:

 β DONβT: